Mysimba is an effective treatment for weight loss. It is for use alongside a calorie controlled diet and exercise.

 Persons who are overweight or obese are at increased risk of chronic health conditions, such as type 2 diabetes, some types of cancer, high blood pressure and heart disease, as well as joint and muscle pain.

-Weight loss medication is designed to be taken alongside a programme of diet and exercise.
+Weight loss medication is designed to be taken alongside a reduced calorie diet programme and exercise.
 In many cases it is prescribed to those with a BMI of 30 or above; but it may be issued to those who have a BMI of 27 with a weight-related condition, such as type 2 diabetes, high cholesterol or blood pressure.

-Mysimba contains two functioning constituents, called bupropion and naltrexone.
+Mysimba tablets contain two active ingredients, called bupropion and naltrexone.
 The first of these, bupropion, works by raising the activity level of dopamine in the brain.
 This helps to limit the user’s appetite, and facilitates processes in the brain which deal with the expense of energy in the body.
-The other ingredient, naltrexone, also works in the brain, to reduce cravings for food.
+The other ingredient, naltrexone, also works in the brain and central nervous system, to reduce cravings for food.

 A study of the US version of this drug, Contrave, found that on average people using it lost 5 percent of their total body weight after 13 months.